ycherkasov/universal-handler-map/README.md

-Toolset that map any enumerable value to any executanle handler (function, functor, method, lambda...)
+Toolset that map any Key value (that support less operation) to any executanle handler (function, functor, method, lambda...)